-- \ Maximising benefits promotion of universal access, especially for members from previously disadvantaged communities, SMMEs and differently abled people; - \ Legal certainty providing for the legally binding effect of electronic transactions and legal recognition of data messages, electronic signatures and electronic evidence; - \ E-government encouraging electronic communication with government; - \ Security the registration of cryptography service providers, the accreditation of electronic signature technologies by authentication service providers, and the protection of critical databases; - \ Protection of individuals protection of the consumer and of privacy as well as of critical data: - \ Illegal activities and enforcement creation of new "cyber offences" and cyber inspectors to administer certain provisions; - \ Effective management of Internet-related issues establishment of a proper management regime with regard to domain names in the Republic and the limitation of liability of Internet service providers.
+- Maximising benefits-promotion of universal access, especially for members from previously disadvantaged communities, SMMEs and differently abled people; - Legal certainty-providing for the legally-binding effect of electronic transactions and legal recognition of data messages, electronic signatures and electronic evidence; - E-government-encouraging electronic communication with government; - Security-the registration of cryptography service providers, the accreditation of electronic signature technologies by Authentication Service Providers, and the protection of critical databases; - Protection of individuals-protection of the consumer and of privacy as well as the protection of critical data; - Illegal activities and enforcement-creation of new "cyber offences" and cyber-inspectors to administer certain provisions; - Effective management of Internet-related issues-establishment of a proper management regime with regard to domain names in the Republic and the limitation of liability of Internet Service Providers.

-Chapter I: Interpretation. objects and application
+Chapter I: Interpretation, Objects and Application

-This part of the Bill defines critical words and phrases and sets out the main objects of the Bill.
+This part of the Act defines critical words and phrases and sets out the main objects of the Act.

-Chapter II: Maximising benefits and policy framework
+Chapter II: Maximising Benefits and Electronic Policy

 The objective is to maximize the benefits the Internet offers by promoting universal and affordable access by all to its possible applications, with a view to bridging the digital divide.
-The Bill requires the development of a national e-strategy plan by the Minister, in consultation with members of Cabinet.
-The national e-strategy plan must include detailed plans and programmes to address the development of a national e-transactions strategy, the promotion of universal access and e-readiness, development of SMMEs, empowerment of previously disadvantaged persons and communities, human resource development, and must contain definable objects and timeframes.
+The Act requires the development of a national e-Strategy plan by the Minister, in consultation with members of Cabinet.
+The national e-Strategy plan must include detailed plans and programmes to address the development of a national e-transactions strategy, the promotion of universal access and e-readiness, SMMEs development, empowerment of previously disadvantaged persons and communities, human resource development, contain definable objects and timeframes.

-Chapter III: Facilitating electronic transactions
+Chapter III: Facilitating Electronic Transactions

 This Chapter deals with the removal of legal barriers to electronic transacting.
-Part 1 provides for the legal recognition of data messages and records.
+Part 1 provides for the legal recognition to data messages and records.
 Provision is made for the legal recognition of electronic signatures and "advanced electronic signatures" as a secure form of electronic signing.
-Electronic data will, subject to certain conditions, be permitted to be retained for statutory record retention purposes, will be regarded as being "in writing", and as a true copy of an "original" record, and provision is made for securing proper evidentiary weight of electronic evidence.
+Electronic data will, subject to certain conditions, be permitted to be retained for statutory record retention purposes; regarded as "writing" a true copy of an "original" record, and provision is made for securing proper evidentiary weight of electronic evidence.

-Part 2 deals with the rights and obligations that follow from the communication of data messages, namely contract formation with the time and place of sending and receiving data messages, as well as the time and place where a contract is deemed to have been formed by means of data messages.
-The Bill also provides for the validity of sending notices and other expressions of intent through data messages.
+Part 2 deals with the rights and obligations that follow from the communication of data messages, namely contract formation, the time and place of sending and receiving data messages, as well as the time and place where a contract is deemed to have been formed by means of data messages.
+The Act also provides for the validity of sending notices and other expressions of intent through data messages.

-Chapter IV: E-government services
+Chapter IV: E-government

 This Chapter facilitates electronic filing.
 It lists the requirements for the production of electronic documents and the integrity of information.
-Provision is made for a Department or Ministry to accept and transmit documents in the form of electronic data messages, to issue permits or licences in the form of a data message and to make or receive payment in electronic form.
+Provision is made for a Department or Ministry to accept and transmit documents in the form of electronic data messages, to issue permits or licences in the form of a data message or make or receive payment in electronic form.

-Chapter V: Cryptography providers
+Chapter V: Cryptography Providers

 The Internet presents security challenges which, without an effective regulatory framework, would pose a threat to the security of consumers and the State.
 This Chapter requires the suppliers of cryptography materials to register in the prescribed manner their names and addresses, the names of their products and a brief description thereof maintained by the Department of Communications.
-This will allow investigative authorities such as the SAPS to identify which organisations provide the encryption technologies intercepted by them in terms of our monitoring and interception laws.
+This will allow investigative authorities such as the SAPS, to identify which organisations provide the encryption technologies, intercepted by them in terms of our monitoring and interception laws.
 This will enable the investigative authorities to approach these service providers to assist with deciphering the encrypted messages.

-Chapter VI: Authentication service providers
+Chapter VI: Authentication Service Providers